-Jim Corrigan enters his first year as an assistant coach on the Old Dominion's basketball staff in 2013.
+Jim Corrigan enters his second year as an assistant coach on the Old Dominion's basketball staff in 2014.
 Head coach Karen Barefoot announced the addition of Corrigan, a 19-year veteran of the ODU men’s basketball staff, in July 2013.

 “I was fortunate to have worked with Jim when I was an assistant coach here and now as head coach,” says Barefoot.
 “I must have talked X’s and 0’s with him over 100 times in our offices and there is no doubt he has one of the best basketball minds in the game, as well as being a great teacher of the game.